Umuzi-org/ACN-syllabus/content/projects/data-science-specific/bootcamp-exploratory-data-analysis/_index.md

 1. Load the dataset into a pandas DataFrame and determine how many missing values there are per feature.

 2. Address any missing values in the dataset and lay out your reasoning for your chosen method.
-Given the kind of data we have in this dataset, as well as the *regional* analysis you will be tasked with performing below, it should not simply be replacing a missing value with the mean/median of the whole column.
+- Given the kind of data we have in this dataset, as well as the *regional* analysis you will be tasked with performing below, it should not simply be the case of replacing a missing value with a metric calculated for the *whole* column.

 3. Are there any other problems with the data?
 If so, fix them.
-At this stage ensure that your dataset is in a DataFrame named: `health_and_demographics_df`
+Store the final version of the DataFrame in a variable named: `health_and_demographics_df`.
+Verify that there are no missing values remaining.

 4. Identify the country with the lowest % of their population under 15 and the one with the highest and save each country name as a string in the variables `country_with_lowest_population_percentage_under_15` and `country_with_highest_population_percentage_under_15` respectively.